Admissions Requirements & Apply

 Admissions Requirements for Non-Matriculated Students

-Individuals not formally accepted into the MLS in Information and Library Science or the Advanced Studies Certificate Program, but taking coursework at LIS, may be admitted as Non-Degree Students.
-If a Non-Degree Student is later admitted into the MLS degree program, a maximum of 6 credit hours of non-matriculating courses may be transferred.
+Individuals not formally accepted into the MS in Information and Library Science or the Advanced Studies Certificate Program, but taking coursework at LIS, may be admitted as Non-Degree Students.
+If a Non-Degree Student is later admitted into the MS in Information and Library Science degree program, a maximum of 12 credit hours of non-matriculating courses may be transferred.

 Please visit our non-matriculated page for more information.